lacroixDj/mars-rover/README.md

 ### Docker Option 1: ./build.sh

-To make the things easier, a build.sh bash script has been included in the code.
+To make the things easier, a **build.sh** bash script has been included in the code.
-You only have to running as a user with enough priviledges, and this script will make the hard work for you.
+You only have to run it as a user with enough privileges, and this script will make the hard work for you.

 ```
 # sudo chmod +x ./build.sh